~ a short story

 Behind him on the couch, mom watched him as much as the movie.
 Leaning forward, eagerly drinking in the drama, letting it move him.
 They shared the experience.
 Together, they watched, and sweated.
 The fan was on and window opened.
 Even so, it was not enough flow to spell the still, humid air of their half-paid tenement.

 In the midst of Paine’s retreat from the Senate floor, a door slammed from within their own house.
 Father returned from work.
 The volume of his re-entry into their lives told them both he’d be on a warpath tonight.
-Adam averted his eyes for a moment; mom drew off the couch to sit on the carpet right next to him.
+Adam averted his eyes for a moment; mom scampered off the couch to sit on the carpet right next to him.
 She drew him close with a hug, their eyes fell once more to the small, moving picture.
 Grey clouds rumbled outside.
 The damp smog of the city air wafted in.

 At the denouement, with Mr. Smith unconscious and Mr. Paine confessing, she quietly cried in the ensuing chaos on the Senate floor, as she always did.